Free shipping on US orders over $50

 Click here to read Retinol vs Retinaldehyde (Retinal)

 Retinoids are Vitamin A itself or Vitamin A derivatives.
-Irrespective of the retinoid you use, if it is effective as in the case of retinol, retinal, or tretinoin, then it all gets converted into retinoic acid inside the skin cell where it has its effects.
+Irrespective of the retinoid you use, if it is effective — as in the case of retinol, retinal, or tretinoin — it all gets converted into retinoic acid inside the skin cell where it has its effects.
 So all retinoids work via retinoic acid receptors.

 If you are interested in anti-aging, you will definitely want a retinoid in your skincare regime.
-Retinoids will get into the nucleus of your skin cells and kick off a host of processes that include stimulating keratinocytes so that your epidermis thickens, increasing endothelial proliferation so that you will have better dermal vascularity and improved blood flow to the skin, and lastly of course, our topic of the day, increasing collagen production (Shao et al. 2017).
+Retinoids will get into the nucleus of your skin cells and kick off a host of processes that include stimulating keratinocytes so that your epidermis thickens, increasing endothelial proliferation so that you will have better dermal vascularity and improved blood flow to the skin, and — of course — increasing collagen production (Shao et al. 2017).

 retinoids powering fibroblasts shao

+Reproduced from Shao et al. 2017.
 The dark staining is for fibroblasts that are positive for procollagen type 1.
-Shao and colleagues found that with retinoid treatment there was a three fold increase in fibroblasts that stained positive for procollagen for Type 1 collagen.
-On the right are arrows pointing to these positive fibroblasts and they were particularly prominent at the epidermal dermal junction.
+With retinoid treatment there was a three fold increase in fibroblasts that stained positive for Type 1 procollagen — particularly prominent at the epidermal dermal junction.

-Shao and colleagues also found that application of retinoids resulted in a four fold increase in elastin, which is shown in the red stain.
+Shao and colleagues also found that application of retinoids resulted in a four fold increase in elastin, shown in the red stain below.

 retinoids fueling elastin production in the skin